thruthesky/fireflutter/docs/push_notification.md

       }
   ```

-- Be careful not to save a document under `user_settings` collection that has `action` and `category` if it's not for push notification settings.
+- Be careful not to save a document under `user_settings` collection that has `action` and `categoryId` if it's not for push notification settings.

 - This is an example of a push notificcation subscription document - `/users/<my-uid>/user_settings/<document-id> {action: comment-create, category: qna}`.